Chart Color Schemes

 Infrastructure

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 51 projects that may affect the region.
-Notable projects include Yawalpah Road Upgrade, Pacific Motorway M1 Coomera Exit 54 Interchange Upgrade, GemLife Gold Coast (Pimpama), and Kasa Heights Estate.
-The following list details those most likely to be relevant.
+AreaSearch has identified 51 projects likely affecting the region.
+Notable ones include Yawalpah Road Upgrade, Pacific Motorway M1 Coomera Exit 54 Interchange Upgrade, GemLife Gold Coast (Pimpama), and Kasa Heights Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.